Skip to main content

 3

-Write your instructions
+Write your instructions and create

-Click Create Workflow.
+Describe what you want in the prompt field, then click Create Workflow.
 GAIA generates the execution steps from your instructions and activates the workflow right away.

 WorkflowTriggerWhat it does